Overview

 Included meals: Breakfast and lunch

-This morning travel to Sleat Peninsula in the south of Skye where the seat of Clan Donald awaits you.
+This morning travel to the Sleat Peninsula in the south of Skye where the seat of Clan Donald awaits you.
 Not only will you see the ruins of the grand house that was the pride of the clan but you’ll have the opportunity to wander through the manicured gardens.
 A museum hidden in a corner of the garden tells the history of this once powerful clan and their links to the Lords of the Isles dynasty.

 A ferry crossing will take you back to mainland Scotland where you’ll transfer to the Ardnamurchan Peninsula.
 A second ferry takes you to the Isle of Mull and the colourful harbour town of Tobermory.